Discover

 come and go quickly.
 Usually they’re discovered in very

 distant galaxies, and fade in just a couple of months.
-When looking
+When

-in a convenient section of the sky for CCD imaging.
+bright and in a convenient section of the sky for CCD imaging.

-In the course
+In the

-across “suspects” that have already been discovered.
+come across “suspects” that have already been discovered.

 Prompt determination can be made by using Dave’s “site